Gates of Hausa kingdoms: Overview

 In ancient times, every gate was allocated to one person.
 It is his duty at all times to protect and maintain it by providing administrative records of every movement of people passing through the gate along with foreign record affairs for self-defense.
 Every gate has a key for opening and closing; the keys are allocated to Sarkin Kofa.
 Usually, there is a fixed time for closing and opening of every gate but today the gates are open without the need for keys.
 Traditionally, during wartime, orders only came from either the emir of the kingdom or his war counselor, the Sarkin yaki'.
 Out of wartime, orders and control of the gate are left to the Sarkin Kofa.
 It is an order that entry into the city may only be done through those gates.
 When the gates are closed at night, they do not reopen until dawn.
 The post of Sarkin Kofa is inherited generationally in the Hausa Kingdom, from a Sarkin Kofa to his children.
 The gates also serve as a tourist attraction nowadays in Hausalands.

 Gates

-Bauchi Emirate
+Bauchi

 In Bauchi Emirate there are nine gates.